BayesForDays/swc_parser/README.md

 The `phonemes` column contains a json blob of phone durations for each word if those existed in the annotation file.
 Many words have durations and not phone durations, and vice versa.
 Additionally, many words don't have durations or timestamps at all, presumably because of the forced aligner.

 Because it is easy to lose track of the documents themselves (and indeed, even the sentences), I have also uploaded my personal version of the data (`swc_word_durations.csv`), which is a tab-delimited text file with two additional columns beyond the dataframes in each of the folders: `id`, which is a index of the article that the data come from in alphabetic order, and `duration`, which subtracts `start_time` from `end_time`.
 Additionally, the index (which will be loaded as a column `X` in R or as a regular index in pandas) keeps track of the location of each word or character in the document that is being read aloud.

+### UPDATE 11/30/17
+[Arne Köhn of SWC wrote up a solid justification of why they used XML and not JSON, and how to parse it using other packages, namely `XPath`](http://arne.chark.eu/2017/xml-vs-json/).
+Give it a read :)